-In 1742 in Pomfret, Conn.
-Sarah Grosvenor and Amasa Sessions were boyfriend and girlfriend, he 26 and she 19.
+In 1742 in Pomfret, Conn., Sarah Grosvenor and Amasa Sessions were boyfriend and girlfriend, he 26 and she 19.
 In May of that year, Sarah told Amasa she was pregnant, and he agreed to marry her.
 But they never made it to the altar.
 In August, Sarah miscarried and lost the baby.
-In September, she was overcome by a fever and died.
+In September, she contracted a fever and died.

-It would be 1747, a full five years after Sarah’s death, that the cases would be tried and the whole story would came out.
+It would be 1747, a full five years after Sarah’s death, that a court would try the cases and the whole story would came out.

-Sarah admitted to her sister and her cousin that she was pregnant, and Dr. Hallowell visited her home.
-She was feeling ill and now the doctor worried that she had taken so much of the medication that she would not survive giving birth.
+She finally admitted her pregnancy to her sister and her cousin, and Dr. Hallowell visited her home.
+She felt ill, and the doctor worried she had taken so much of the medication that she would not survive childbirth.
 Aided by Sarah’s cousin and sister, he attempted an abortion on August 2.
 Two days later, Sarah miscarried.

-Thanks to: Taking the Trade: Abortion and Gender Relations in an Eighteenth-Century New England Village, Cornelia Hughes Dayton.
+Thanks to: Taking the Trade: Abortion and Gender Relations in an Eighteenth-Century New England Village, by Cornelia Hughes Dayton.
 This story about the death of Sarah Grosvenor was updated in 2022.